• Menu

 SHREKS ADVENTURE, LONDON REVIEW -ONE EPIC ROAD TRIP BLOG

-As we walked through to the main area we were greeted by the Tour Guide, who set the adventure into play, whilst also running through the checklist of the do’s and don’t’s.
+As we walked through to the main area we were greeted by the Tour Guide, who set the adventure into play, whilst also running through the checklist of the rules.
 Which included enforcing that the use of flash photography, videography and mobile photography during the main tour is strictly prohibited.
-Which as a blogger and vlogger is a nightmare because I want to capture everything, but very understandable because if the whole event was captured, it would spoil the magic and no one would visit.
+As a content creator, this is a nightmare because I want to capture everything, but very understandable because if the whole event was captured, it would spoil the magic and no one would visit.

 4D Experience